-The album features all 19 original tracks on Fearless and 6 additional ones “From the Vault:” “You All Over Me,” “Mr. Perfectly Fine,” “We Were Happy,” “That’s When,” “Don’t You” and “Bye Bye Baby.”
+The album features all 19 original tracks on Fearless.
+Swift added six additional tracks “From the Vault:” “You All Over Me,” “Mr. Perfectly Fine,” “We Were Happy,” “That’s When,” “Don’t You” and “Bye Bye Baby.”
 “Today Was a Fairytale,” which Swift wrote for the 2010 romantic comedy Valentine’s Day completes the track list.

-“From the Vault” simply refers to tracks that Swift’s written over the course of her career meant for various albums that didn’t make the cut “for reasons that, to me, don’t really matter now,” Swift said.
+“From the Vault” simply refers to tracks that Swift’s written over the course of her career.
+Some were meant for various albums that were cut “for reasons that, to me, don’t really matter now,” Swift said.

 Why did Swift rerecord Fearless?

-Long story short, Swift lost the masters (the original recordings) to her first five albums when she left Big Machine Label, which she signed with at 16, for Republic Records in 2018.
-When she was denied her request to purchase these recordings on her own terms, she decided to rerecord her previous albums.
+Long story short, Swift lost the masters to her first five albums after leaving BMG for Republic Records in 2018.
+When she requested to purchase these recordings on her own terms, BMG told her she was out of luck.
+Unsatisfied, she decided to rerecord her previous albums.
 Thus, Swifties can look forward to plenty more Taylor’s Versions in the future.

 What’s different about Taylor’s Version?

-Each track retains its essence and probably sounds the same to a casual listener, but, of course, there are some changes, mainly regarding production and vocals.
+Each track retains its essence and would probably sound the same to a casual listener.
+Of course, there are some changes, mainly regarding production and vocals.
 For instance, Swift emphasizes certain words differently and slightly alters tunes here and there.
 Other tweaks include minor tempo changes and a more modern sound to the instrumentals.